newtykip/osu-profile/readme.md

 # osu-profile action

 This action exposes tags for you to include information about your osu! account on your GitHub profile readme.
+Incredibly scuffed - it's my first GitHub action, be patient with me and my constants commits (:

 ## Inputs